Garlicky slow cooked lamb shoulder

 Instructions

-- If using honey, drizzle it over the lamb 15 minutes before it has finished cooking.
+- Hone: Drizzle honey over the lamb the last 15 minutes before it has finished cooking.
+Leave the lid off for the final 15 minutes in the oven.

 Hi.
 Can I use this recipe with a leg of lamb versus the shoulder?
 I need to transport the cooked meat 1 hour 45 minutes away.
 What is the best way to do that?